mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-The barons of Velpare lead with a light touch and allow for a great many personal freedoms including the possession of non-military weapons for self- defence.
+The barons of Velpare lead with a light touch and allow for a great many personal freedoms including the possession of non-military weapons for self-defence.
 House militias may legally use military weapons provided they pledge to engage in joint exercises and assist with the planet's defence should the need arise.
 Unfortunately, the spectre of